crabcanon/es6-node-algorithms-interview/algorithms/algorithms-interview.md

 - Quicksort - [Best: Ω(n log(n)) | Worst: O(n^2)]

-> Define a pivot, and put all the smaller elements on the left side while all the larger elements on the right of this pivot.
-Repeat this process for both sides till finish.
+> Define a pivot and the original array will be divided into two partitions based on this pivot.
+Then define two pointers, one points to first element of the left partition while the other one points to last element of the right partition.
+Compare left pointer's value with pivot's value, if smaller, move the left pointer to the next position, otherwise, stay still.
+Compare right pointer's value with pivot's value, if larger, move the right pointer to the previous position, otherwise, stay still.
+Compare positions of left and right pointers.
+If left pointer's position is larger than right pointer's position, this round sort stops, otherwise, swap their values.
+Repeat this process for left and right partitions till the end.
+Finally, all the smaller elements will be put on the left partition, while all the larger elements will be put on the right partition.

 ```javascript
 function swap(arr, i1, i2) {